This page provides an overview of partitioned table support in BigQuery.

 With the exception of the

-partitioning column matches the date of the partition identifier.
-This allows a
+data in the partitioning column matches the date of the partition identifier.

-query to determine which partitions contain no data that satisfies the filter
+This allows a query to determine which partitions contain no data that satisfies

-conditions.
-Queries that filter data on the partitioning column can restrict
+the filter conditions.
+Queries that filter data on the partitioning column can

 Partitioning versus sharding